Th3Av1at0r/CIS106-Avi-Schmookler/README.md

 ## Assignment 7

 In this assignment I had to use if else statements while using functions.
 I made two programs, one where I took the age of the user and transfered it into months days hours or seconds depending on what the user wanted and the other one I did took the hours and rate of the user's job and calculates the pay while accounting for overtime.
 I made the first code foolproof with the help of one of my friends, Dillon, who tought me a bit more about tuples.
 I used them along with while statements to make the program idiot proof.
 I can use this to make future projects idiot proof, it was very helpful.

+## Assignment 8

+In this assignment I had to use while statements while using functions.
+I created two programs, one where I took the grades of a class with a number of students that could be input into the program and gave the class average in an output. for the second one I took a value and the number of expressions and output the number of expressions using the value, for example three expressions using the value one are 1 * 1 = 1, 1 * 2 = 2 and 1 * 3 = 3. my cousin in law helped me figure out my troubles using floats and strs and I was able to finish in just under three hours.
+I will be able to use while statements to create lists in the future.